csvpath/csvpath/docs/functions.md

 There are lots more simple examples on the individual function pages.

 ## All the functions

-Most of the work of matching is done in functions.
-The match functions are the following.

 <table>
 <tr><th> Group     </th><th>Function                       </th><th> What it does                                              </th></tr>